The Weyl bound for Dirichlet $L$-functions of cube-free conductor: Setting up the moment problem

-\begin{myprop} Suppose that $\mathcal{S}_{N_1, N_2, N_3, C}^{\pm} \ll T^B q^\eps$ for some $B>2$ and for all $N_1,N_2,N_3,C$ satisfying Then Theorem \ref{helperthm1} holds. \end{myprop} \begin{proof} Recall the even parity condition on the sums over newforms in \eqref{Mpmqchidef}.
+\begin{myprop} Suppose that there exists $B>2$ such that $\mathcal{S}_{N_1, N_2, N_3, C}^{\pm} \ll_{\eps} T^B q^\eps$ for all $N_1,N_2,N_3,C$ satisfying Then Theorem \ref{helperthm1} holds. \end{myprop} \begin{proof} Recall the even parity condition on the sums over newforms in \eqref{Mpmqchidef}.
 This condition can be detected by extending the sums to all newforms and inserting the indicator function $\frac{1}{2} (1 + \lambda_f(-1))$ for Maass forms and Eisenstein series.
 By \eqref{eq:Kuznetsov}, we have

 where $\mathcal{D}$ is the diagonal term, and

 Here $g^{\pm}(x)$ is defined by \eqref{eq:gplusdef} and \eqref{eq:gminusdef} with respect to $h(t,\frac{n_1}{q}, \frac{n_2n_3d^2}{q^2})$ defined in \eqref{eq:hdef}.